pSyqidyllik/Data-Science/Exercises/Forecasting with SARIMAX/readme.md

 ### -A set of exercises that I have answered as to represent my skills in machine learning using Python with SciKit-learn such as:
-- Split data set to training sets and test sets for the model.
+- Splitting data set to training sets and test sets for appropriate model like data with linearity, for prediction.
   - ![](images/hab2.PNG)
 - Knowing the data's description if there is trend, seasonality, and others with Seasonal Decomposition Plots.
   - ![](images/show1.png)
-- Optimize a model with Pyramid Auto-Arima, to find optimal paramaters for it.
+- Optimizing a model with Pyramid Auto-Arima, to find optimal paramaters for it.
   - ![](images/show2.png)